wjabbour/rocm-learning/kernels/03_aggregation/README.md

     For this aggregation kernel, I am careful to ensure that each thread is accessing contiuguous memory to its neighbor threads, and that as each thread in a block stride through the input, they are contiuing to fetch contiuguous memory.
 This ensures that the impact of global reads on latency is amortized across all of the threads - the GPU can satisfy the memory loads for all the threads in the block using a single HBM transaction.

 - This is my first time learning about multi-pass kernels.
 In the case of such a kernel, we must launch multiple kernels in order to finish the job.
-This required me to experiment a little more with the communication between host and device.
+This is required because the problem is one that requires the output of some blocks to be used as input for other stages of computation.
+Since there is no synchronization primitive offered for blocks in the same kernel launch, we must run the dependent blocks in separate kernel launches.

 - There are at least two ways to go about an aggregation: halving reduction and block-level reduction.